 “I want to make the world fairer for all life.
 Stop killing whales for meat, elephants for tusks, snow leopards for fur coats, and treating all other living things as objects of human greed.
 We need to make sure people get what they need – before others get what they want.

-“Sustainability is a balancing act.
+“Sustainability strategy is a balancing act.
 We have to balance the needs of the environment, humanity and the economy.
 It’s also about balancing the needs of current and future generations.
 If we don’t get the balance right there is no future.

 “There is no simple solution.
 No silver bullet.
 But given it’s our future at stake, I think it’s important we fight the good fight.”